TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 After going through this lesson you should be able to

-* explain how to attach Stimulus controllers to your html
+* explain how to attach Stimulus controllers to your HTML
 * how to use targets instead of query selectors
 * how to use action attributes instead of event listeners
 * where to keep state